-Kelsey, a Tour Consultant in our Toronto office, was lucky enough to travel on our Barcelona and Northern Spain tour this year.
+Kelsey, a Tour Consultant in our Toronto office, was lucky enough to travel on our tour of Barcelona and Northern Spain.
 Previously unfamiliar with the northern region of Spain, here’s what she discovered—and fell in love with—while traveling across Asturias.

 Before my trip, I had woefully underestimated the appeal of these Northern regions—places that so often get overlooked when people think of Spain.
 Naturally, I thought of Barcelona, Madrid, Seville, even Granada—beautiful destinations that, while amazing, are the first (and sometimes only) places that come to mind when thinking of Spain.